Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Numerical experiments

+To be specific, the objective function is modified as $F^{s}$ to generate the solution with minimum loss of revenue (i.e., the additional government subsidies), resulting in a reduction of $0.51\%$ relative to the original revenue computed as $\sum\limits_{u\in \mathcal{S}}\sum\limits_{v \in \mathcal{S}_{u+1}}\sum\limits_{t \in \mathcal{T}} D_{uvt} \varepsilon_{uv}$.
+Then, the objective function is modified as $F^{t}$ and a new constraint $F^{s} \leq \varepsilon$ is added.
+Here, $\varepsilon = (0.51\% + \xi) \times \sum\limits_{u\in \mathcal{S}}\sum\limits_{v \in \mathcal{S}_{u+1}}\sum\limits_{t \in \mathcal{T}} D_{uvt} \varepsilon_{uv}$, where $\xi$ represents the increment of the allowed lost revenue.
+Finally, we add the allowed lost revenue with a step size of 1\%, and the Pareto optimal points are obtained, as shown in Figure~\ref{fig:sensitivityWeight}.
 It turns out that a strategic decision to accept a slight 3\% rise in the additional government subsidies can result in a pronounced 33.00\% reduction in waiting time.
 This result indicates the operational efficiency can be enhanced considerably with a relatively minor increase in the additional government subsidies from the operator’s perspective.
-All in all, this is a meaningful observation for transit authorities and operating companies, as they can slightly increase the government subsidies to significantly enhance the people's sense of well-being in traveling through public transportation systems.
-In the longer term benefit, savings in passengers' waiting time have the potential to translate to higher user satisfaction and increased ridership.
+All in all, this is a meaningful observation for operating companies, as they can slightly increase the government subsidies to significantly enhance the people's sense of well-being in traveling through public transportation systems.
+In the longer-term benefit, savings in passengers' waiting time have the potential to translate to higher user satisfaction and increased ridership.